tux-eithel/pnlug-docker/slide/README.md

 ## slide
-open index.html using your browser, and navigate using the keyboard
+Open index.html using your browser, and navigate using the keyboard